alexanderrich/exploration_consumption/doc/journal/paper.md

 rely on other motivational and cognitive factors to balance exploration and exploitation.
-Curiosity acts as an innate drive towards information-seeking [@Berlyne1966; @Loewenstein1994; @Kidd2015], and some researchers speculate that curiousity may in fact have evolved to induce exploration [@Singh2004;
+Curiosity acts as an innate drive towards information-seeking [@Berlyne1966; @Loewenstein1994; @Kidd2015], and some researchers speculate that curiosity may in fact have evolved to induce exploration [@Singh2004;
 @Oudeyer2009].
 If exploration is inherently rewarding due to its potential to reveal information, then its rewards are moved from the future to the present and temporal advantage of exploitation is removed.
-Even in situations where people likely have low intrinsic curiousity about outcomes, people still appear to have strategies for choosing when to explore that are based on heuristics, exploration "bonuses," or added decision noise, rather than a full consideration of the future [@daw2006cortical; @Speekenbrink2015; @Wilson2014a].
+Even in situations where people likely have low intrinsic curiosity about outcomes, people still appear to have strategies for choosing when to explore that are based on heuristics, exploration "bonuses," or added decision noise, rather than a full consideration of the future [@daw2006cortical; @Speekenbrink2015; @Wilson2014a].
 To the extent